KmolYuan/Pyslvs-UI/docs/index.md

 # What is Pyslvs?

-Pyslvs \[ˈpaɪsɑlvz] is an Open Source Planar Linkage Mechanism Simulation and Mechanical Synthesis System, which is named from "Python" and "Solvers".
+Pyslvs \[`paɪsɑlvz] is an Open Source Planar Linkage Mechanism Simulation and Mechanical Synthesis System, which is named from "Python" and "Solvers".

 The project is maintained on GitHub: <https://github.com/KmolYuan/Pyslvs-UI>